What was the best spring news for every top-25 team?

 25. Washington State

 The Cougars have to replace the top two receptions leaders in school history (Gabe Marks and River Cracraft) and saw good progress from rising sophomores Dezmon Patmon and Isaiah Johnson-Mack.
-Junior Tavares Martin Jr. and senior Robert Lewis provide a good starting place, but any concerns about depth were somewhat alleviated over the past few weeks. -- Bonagura
+Junior Tavares Martin Jr. and senior Robert Lewis provide a good starting place, and any concerns about depth were somewhat alleviated over the past few weeks. -- Bonagura